 There are also fun things like boating down river rapids while rafting trips can be hired by experienced guides who know how to handle these powerful currents without getting you hurt!

 6. Yellowstone National Park, Wyoming

-The number 6 on our list of National Parks in the USA, Yellowstone National Park is a United States National Park located in Wyoming, Montana and Idaho.
+The number 6 on our list of National Parks in the U.S.A, Yellowstone National Park is a United States National Park located in Wyoming, Montana, and Idaho.
 It was established as the world’s first national park.
-Yellowstone is known for its geothermal features including Old Faithful Geyser which erupts about every 90 minutes with a predictable schedule of approximately 20 to 70 seconds between eruptions (depending on weather).
+Yellowstone is known for its geothermal features including the Old Faithful Geyser which erupts about every 90 minutes with a predictable schedule of approximately 20 to 70 seconds between eruptions (depending on weather).
 The surrounding landscape includes mostly rugged terrain interspersed with meadows and forested areas.

 The park’s name was derived from the Yellowstone River, which in turn was named after the Scottish-born American pioneer John Jacob Astor who founded the Pacific Fur Company.
 Astor, a multi-millionaire, bequeathed $400,000 to permanently establish this area as a trust to be known as Yellowstone National Park.
 The establishment of Yellowstone National Park has become synonymous with the beginning of the conservation movement in America.

 Yellowstone has been designated an International Biosphere Reserve and a World Heritage Site by UNESCO.

 There are many things to do in Yellowstone National Park.
 Some of these include:

 -Watching the famous Old Faithful geyser, which erupts every 60 minutes or so and is a sight not soon forgotten!